 Further, in 2022, the Anti-Corruption Agency found instances of nepotism and bribery at the Engineering and Technology Institute of Bukhara.
 Specifically, the institute's rector was found to be awarding high marks to students in exchange for bribes and to be holding uncompetitive public tenders.
 In another case of abuse of power and corruption, the General Prosecutor's Office charged the chief accountant of the Regional College of the Olympic Reserve of Fergana for the embezzlement of UZS 4 billion (US\$386,000) of public funds.
 He stole the money from the salaries and overtime payments of teachers and spent it on online gambling (ACCA Media 2022).

 School textbook case

-At the beginning of academic year 2022, criticism of school textbooks developed by the Republican Center for Education (RCE)3 started circulating on social media, seemingly as part of an organised campaign (Gazeta.uz 2022a).
-The textbooks being criticised had been developed in cooperation with UNICEF (President of the Republic of Uzbekistan 2022a; UNICEF Uzbekistan 2021: 85).
+At the beginning of academic year 2022, criticism of school textbooks developed by the Republican Center for Education (RCE)3 started circulating on social media, which according to a source cited by